AMS Sectional Meeting Registration, Etc. Information

 Associate Secretary: Brian D. Boe, AMS email@example.com

-In an effort to spread the cost of the sectional meetings more equitably among all who attend and hence help keep registration fees low, starting with the 2020 fall sectional meetings, you must be registered for a sectional meeting in order to submit an abstract for that meeting.
+In an effort to spread the cost of the sectional meetings more equitably among all who attend and hence help keep registration fees low, you must be registered for a sectional meeting in order to submit an abstract for that meeting.
 You will be prompted to register on the Abstracts Submission Page.

-Registration Fee per sectional (no difference for advance registration):
+Registration Fees per sectional (no difference for at-mtg registration):

 Registration fees help support a wide range of activities associated with planning, organizing, and conducting these meetings.